 Q: Does the National Association of Fugitive Recovery Agents require completion of a training program ?

 A: No, we do not require completion of a training program in order to Register.
 However, it is paramount that anyone working as a Fugitive Recovery Agent understand the legal framework under which they operate, particularly the regulations or practices in the area in which they operate, not to mention the safety considerations, tactical and investigate aspects of the profession.
 For this reason we recommend that anyone entering the profession seek a reputable training provider.
-We also encourage those that are new to the profession to utilize our Apprentice Roster for the purpose of connecting with an experienced Fugitive Recovery Agent in their area for further training and mentoring.
+The Apprentice Program was developed for the purpose of connecting new and inexperienced members with an experienced Fugitive Recovery Agent in their area for further training and mentoring.